KaustubhKhati/spring-boot-build-info/README.md

+THIS IS A FORK CREATED JUST WITH UPDATED VERSION OF gradle-git-properties plugin.

 # Build Info generator Gradle plugin for Spring Boot Actuator

 This gradle plugin generates properties file(s) that can be consumed by [Spring Boot Actuator Info endpoint](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html#production-ready-application-info)